Nashville 2600: An Introduction

 If you would like to officially join the group and become a voting member, please check our get involved page.

 For many years we had been meeting at J & J's on Broadway in downtown Nashville.
-We have since had to move to this mall venue with more parking.
+We have since tried different venues with more parking.
 Additional meetings have been hosted at other locations, please check the calendar or Mailing List for more information.